Preslav Yordanov

-Preslav Yordanov (Преслав Йорданов; born 21 July 1989) is a Bulgarian professional footballer who plays as a forward for Minyor Pernik.
+Preslav Anatoliev Yordanov (Преслав Анатолиев Йорданов; born 21 July 1989) is a Bulgarian professional footballer who plays as a forward for Vihren Sandanski.

 Club career

 Spartak Pleven

 Born in Pleven, Yordanov started his career as a forward for Spartak Pleven during the 2006–07 season.
 He made his professional debut on 23 September 2006 in the West B PFG match against Hebar Pazardzhik at the age of 17.

 Lokomotiv Sofia

 In May 2007, Yordanov was confirmed to have signed a deal with A PFG side Lokomotiv Sofia, but for the 2007–08 season he was loaned out to Lokomotiv Mezdra and Spartak Pleven.
 On 5 March 2008, he scored his first hat-trick in his career, scoring four in a 5–3 win over Akademik Sofia.

 Yordanov returned to Lokomotiv Sofia for the 2008–09 season, playing for the reserves.
 On 23 January 2009, Belasitsa Petrich confirmed Preslav has joined on loan until the end of the season.
 He earned 10 appearances playing in the A PFG, scoring three goals.

 Yordanov made his competitive debut for Lokomotiv Sofia during the 2009–10 season, on 14 August 2009, in a 3–2 home win over Sportist Svoge, coming on as a substitute for Kristian Dobrev.
 He scored his first goal a year later, on 9 August 2010, in a 3–1 away loss against Levski Sofia.

 On 21 July 2011, Yordanov scored his first ever European goals, netting twice in a 3–2 home win over Metalurg Skopje in the second qualifying round of 2011–12 Europa League and helped his team advance to the next stage.
 He left the club in December due to financial problems.